city

 juvederm filler

 Juvederm filler is one of the most popular brands on the market.
 Ultra and Ultra XC injections may treat mild to medium-depth wrinkles that are located from your nose and extend to the corners of your mouth.
 Juvederm may also be the right choice to smooth depressed scars and enhance the lips.
-If you are hoping to smooth subtle wrinkles or plump areas that have experienced fat loss, Juvederm Ultra and Ultra XC may be an excellent choice.
-This filler’s results last up to 12 months.
+If you’re hoping to smooth wrinkles or plump areas that have experienced fat loss, Juvederm Ultra and Ultra XC may be an excellent choice.
+As a bonus, this filler’s results last up to 12 months.

 JUVÉDERM® Volbella XC